Average Weather in Benxi China

 To characterize how pleasant the weather is in Benxi throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Benxi for general outdoor tourist activities is from early June to early September, with a peak score in the third week of August.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Benxi for general outdoor tourist activities is from late May to early September, with a peak score in the third week of August.